Federal Courts Have Ruled That Websites Must Comply With The Americans With Disabilities Act ("ADA")

 Taking down a non-compliant website may be a preventative measure if your organization can live without a website.
 Most entities that interact with the public cannot afford to be without a website in this day and age.

 For entities who are being secretly investigated by law firms or are being sued for having a non-compliant website the damage is already done and taking their website down will not help.
 The ADA provides that damages are incurred in the past tense, for having been previously denied access, not that they may be denied access in the future.

-This article continues to first provide some subject-based key bullet points for quick reference and will then explain the issues in more detail to help you understand what website accessibily is, why it should be important to you and your business and of some of the various requirements to make your website ADA compliant and handicap accessible.
+This article continues to provide key bullet points for quick reference, including links to sources which provide greater detail and depth, and will then explain the issues in more detail to help you understand what website accessibily is, why it should be important to you and your business and of some of the various requirements to make your website ADA compliant and handicap accessible.
 You can always contact us to get a quote to create a website for you or to reconfigure your existing website for handicap accessibility.

 “Bottom line: If your website or app is not ADA compliant, you’re tempting fate and ultimately delaying the inevitable.
 The risk of being sued is real, as the number of lawsuits filed for inaccessible websites keeps growing.”
 Cyndi Masters, DBS Interactive, 02-20-2019